 One of the keys to playing against any formation is to disrupt their positioning.
-When a team has order it’s a formality to defend, but by moving them out of their position you can create chaos!
+When a team has ordered, it’s a formality to defend, but by moving them out of their position, you can create chaos!

 Outside backs push high and wide.
 If you give them space, your opponent will be able to build their attack and threaten your defense quickly.

-Pressure the other team high on the field, while forcing the ball to the width.
-If you set your press too high, then most opponents will surpass your forward line.
+Pressure the other team high on the field while forcing the ball to the width.
+Most opponents surpass your forward line if you set your press too high.

 As the goalkeeper plays the first pass, pressure the player receiving the ball hard and force them wide.
 It’s most important to cover the outside backs and defensive midfielders, preventing them from playing a quality pass.